-Employee expenses include superannuation expenses which are reported differently depending upon whether employees are members of defined benefit or defined contribution plans and defined contributions (i.e. accumulation) superannuation plans.
+Employee expenses include superannuation expenses which are reported differently depending upon whether employees are members of defined benefit or defined contribution (i.e. accumulation) superannuation plans.
 The associated expense is simply the employer contributions that are paid or payable in respect of employees who are members of these plans during the reporting period.